sparkfun/SparkFun_Optical_Tracking_Odometry_Sensor/docs/examples.md

 	As of firmware version 1.0, these calibration values will be lost after a power cycle, so you will need to set them each time you power up the sensor.

 The data from the OTOS will likely have minor scaling errors that can be calibrated out.
-This is especially important for the angular scalar, because an incorrect angle measurement causes the linear measurements to be rotated by the wrong angle in the firmware, which can lead to very inaccurate tracking!
+This is especially important for the angular scalar, because an incorrect angle measurement causes the linear measurements to be rotated by the wrong angle in the firmware, which can lead to very inaccurate tracking.

 To find Example 3, go to **File** > **Examples** > **SparkFun Qwiic OTOS** > **Example3_Calibration**: